dynamsoft-docs/label-recognition-docs-mobile/programming/android/api-reference/text-line-result-item.md

 # TextLineResultItem

 The `TextLineResultItem` class represents a text line result item recognized by the library.
-It is derived from `CapturedResultItem`.
+It is derived from `CapturedResultItem` and is one of the base units of `RecognizedTextLinesResult`.

 ## Definition